Building a SaaS alone is no longer a disadvantage.

-SaaS Ideas for Solo Founders
+Why SaaS Is Ideal for Solo Founders

 What Is a Solo Founder SaaS?